-Stockholders who hold shares of our common stock at the close of business on March 25, 2020, the record date, will be entitled to one vote for each share held regarding each of the matters proposed in this proxy statement.
-Only holders of record of common stock at the close of business on the record date will be permitted to vote at the meeting, either in person or by valid proxy.
-On the record date, there were 37,597,457 shares of Meritage common stock outstanding.
+Stockholders who hold shares of our common stock at the close of business on March 31, 2021, the record date, will be entitled to one vote for each share held regarding each of the matters proposed in this proxy statement.
+Only holders of record of common stock at the close of business on the record date will be permitted to vote, either prior to the meeting or at the virtual meeting.
+On the record date, there were 37,846,856 shares of Meritage common stock outstanding.
 The common stock is our only outstanding class of voting securities.